 - Make sure that persons with diarrhea, especially children, wash their hands carefully and frequently with soap to reduce the risk of spreading the infection.

 - Wash hands with soap after contact with pet feces.

 Legally, a claimant who alleges that they contracted food poisoning after consuming contaminated food at a restaurant does not need to rule out all other possible sources of food poisoning.
 They must, however, establish enough evidence to permit a jury to find causation based on reasonable inferences that apply generally in other types of tort actions.
-Those who contracted the bacteria would be well advised to contact an experienced California personal injury lawyer who will fight for their rights, ensure that they are fairly compensated for their suffering and hold the negligent party liable.
+Those who contracted the bacteria would be well advised to contact an experienced lawyer who will fight for their rights, ensure that they are fairly compensated for their suffering and hold the negligent party liable.